 Cabbage poriyal recipe with step by step photos – Lightly spiced, sauteed and steamed cabbage recipe from South Indian cuisine.
-A vegan recipe.
+It makes for an excellent vegan side dish with sambar, rasam or any South Indian meal.
+Try this easy and inexpensive cabbage side dish tonight!

 I often make poriyals and a veggie roast, when I make sambar or rasam.
 I choose to make them as an accompanying side dish, since they taste good with sambar-rice combo and they are also easy to prepare.